codebar/manual/_posts/2014-12-12-mailing-list-policy.md

 - **No paid courses**.
 We spend a lot of our time trying to create opportunities and run free events for Codebar students.
 If you would like to run a free version of your course for us or offer free spots to an event you are running, we would love to hear from you.

-- Any offers/courses sent must be aimed at beginner to intermediate level developers and should specify the prerequisites and background knowledge required for someone to attend.
+- Any offers/courses sent must be aimed at beginner to intermediate level developers and should specify the prerequisites and background knowledge required for someone to attend - we do welcome all giveaway conference tickets!

 - All communication that you want us to forward to the Codebar mailing list must align with the Codebar mission statement and Code of Conduct.